jnields/febs/ReadMe.md

 An asset injector uses a [manifest.json](#build-manifest) to insert production assets into the markup of a webpage.

-See our example client/server javascript implementation of the an asset injector.
+See our example javascript implementation of the an asset injector.
 One could create one for to be used by Thymleaf, Freemarker, JSP Tags, Vue, React, Mustache, Handlebars, etc.

-@TODO: publish javascript implementation and asset pipeline architectual diagrams.
+@TODO: publish javascript implementation and asset pipeline architectual diagrams and relate to an "asset pipeline".

 ### Overrides